 For more info and pricing, please Request Information

-The Annapolis Freedom Boat Club is the first in the Chesapeake Bay region and located at the Port Annapolis Marina on Back Creek.
+The Annapolis Freedom Boat Club is the first in the Chesapeake Bay region and located at the Horn Point Harbor Marina on Back Creek.
 Easy access to the Chesapeake Bay.
 Lots of amenites to be enjoyed on and off the water.

 We simplify your recreational experiences while building relationships and memories that last a lifetime.